x42en/webapp-skeleton/README.md

-# Website-Skeleton
+# Webapp-Skeleton

-This repository contains the basic structure used by [Website-Creator](https://github.com/x42en/website-creator).
+This repository contains the basic structure used by [NAWAC](https://github.com/x42en/webapp-creator).